 9. The Shard

 Since 2012, visitors to London have been able to view the city from a completely new vantage point – the tallest building in Western Europe.
 The Shard, a pyramid-shaped skyscraper in the London borough of Southwark, is the city’s newest landmark.
-Click here for further information about The Shard.
+The view is truly breathtaking!

 10. Trafalgar Square